 Could you give it to Jesus?

 He is waiting for you.

 With prayer and practice, you can do it (Phil 4:13).

 Offer praise and worship for what God is going to do in your life.
 Now, you have something to look forward to.

 Trust God because He is trustworthy, friend.
 Know whose you are as a chosen and beloved child of God.
 So, why not do the good work?
-Learn to trust God and let go of the past, living confidently in Christ today, and fully expecting Him to show up tomorrow?
+Learn to trust God and let go of the past, live confidently in Christ today, and fully expect Him to show up tomorrow.
 Just make sure you show up too, not allowing yourself to stay stuck in sin or fear any longer.

 We’ve learned that it takes practice and that staying close to God through prayer, worship and His word is important to the “letting go” process.
 When we draw near to Him, He draws near to us (James 4:8), energizing us for what comes next.